DataBadSmells/DataBadSmells/README.md

 ## Basic Information

-This is a tool designed for auditing the complexity of network data.
+This is a tool designed for auditing the issues with network data, based on their flows.
 The tool assumes that the provided dataset file is a CSV of comma separated flow statistics alongside a label field.
 Many of the tests are comparative, requiring some sensible baseline to evaluate the complexity of a given subset of the dataset.
 In the case of network intrusion data, the label field may be the attack labels and the baseline traffic may be the benign data.

 ## Metadata Format